What is The Property Disclosure Statement and Why is it Important

 New Construction & Developer Disclosure Statements in BC

 In keeping with REDMA (the Real Estate Development Marketing Act), even Developers have to disclose everything relevant to their developments.
-Where residential PDSs are a few pages in length, larger developments often see PDSs that are hundred of pages in length with amendments filed during the course of construction.
+Where residential PDSs are a few pages in length, larger developments often see PDSs that are hundreds of pages in length with amendments filed during the course of construction.

 With disclosures filed with the Superintendent of Real Estate, developers are required to disclose information (without misrepresentation) regarding the strata, title and legal matters, construction and warranties, approvals and finances, and more.
 Before writing an offer on a condo in a new development, the Buyer must receive (and be afforded the time) to review the Developer’s Disclosure Statement.